-The first stockholders meeting was held, and the first officer was President John Gregory Smith.
-The banking rooms were on Maiden Lane in part of the old Welden House.
+The first stockholders meeting was held and the first officer was President John Gregory Smith.
+The banking rooms were on Maiden Lane in part of the old Welden House in Saint Albans.

-A stockholders’ vote deeded the land west of the bank building, free of charge, to the city for a fire station.
+A stockholders’ vote deeded the land west of the bank building, free of charge, to the city of Saint Albans, for a fire station.
 The gift was accepted by the city council.

 February 1, 1949

 Peoples Trust Company assumed the deposit liability of the Welden National Bank and bought the Welden Building, which it now occupies.
 The Welden National Bank was designed by W.R.B.
 Wilcox of Burlington.
 It was reported to be the first building in the state to have overhead lighting.
-It boasted a dome 33 feet in diameter, supported by eight Doric columns, each 20 inches in diameter and 18ft. high.
+It boasted a dome thirty-three feet in diameter, supported by eight Doric columns, each twenty inches in diameter and eighteen feet high.
 The stained glass window still bears the Welden National Bank emblem.